-The School has a number of other policies and procedures, which should be read in conjunction with this policy including, the Anti-Bullying, Physical Restraint, Safer Recruitment of Staff, Staff Code of Conduct and the Induction of New Staff Policy, the E-Safety policy, the policy for Behaviour, discipline, rewards and sanctions as well as the Registration and Attendance Policies.
+The School has a number of other policies and procedures which should be read in conjunction with this policy including; Anti-Bullying, Physical Restraint, Staff Code of Conduct, Induction of New Staff, Online Safety, Behaviour, Discipline, Rewards and Sanctions, Missing Child, Whistle Blowing, Sexual Harassment and Abuse, Acceptable Use, Mental Health, Staff Internet Access as well as the Registration and Attendance Policies.
 These policies will be explained as part of the induction of new members of staff to ensure their understanding of their importance.

 There is no use of Corporal punishment at Bridgewater School and it is understood that this is illegal in all circumstances.
 The use of reasonable force is sometimes appropriate in order to safeguard pupils in school.
-"Reasonable force" covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain children.
-Staff should refer to the school's physical restraint policy.
+Staff should refer to the school's Physical Restraint policy.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.